beNative/FreeTools/README.md

 [Rufus](http://rufus.akeo.ie/)|The Reliable USB-drive Formatting Utility [Process Hacker](https://processhacker.sourceforge.io/)|A free, powerful, multi-purpose tool that helps you monitor system resources, debug software and detect malware
 [QModMaster](https://sourceforge.net/projects/qmodmaster/)|QModMaster is an implementation of a ModBus master application.
 A graphical user interface allows easy communication with ModBus RTU and TCP slaves.
 QModMaster also includes a bus monitor for examining all traffic on the bus.
+[Open Hardware Monitor](https://openhardwaremonitor.org/)|The Open Hardware Monitor is a free open source software that monitors temperature sensors, fan speeds, voltages, load and clock speeds of a computer.

 ## File management tools
 | | |